v7.0.8

 create app/views/high_scores/_high_score.json.jbuilder

-The migration requires that we migrate, that is, run some Ruby code (living in that 20130717151933_create_high_scores.rb) to modify the schema of our database.
+The migration requires that we migrate, that is, run some Ruby code (the 20190416145729_create_high_scores.rb file from the above output) to modify the schema of our database.
 Which database?
 The SQLite3 database that Rails will create for you when we run the bin/rails db:migrate command.
 We'll talk more about that command below.

 $ bin/rails db:migrate